Legislature(2021 - 2022)GRUENBERG 120

 Services would be authorized to make any technical or conforming

-CHAIR KREISS-TOMKINS removed his objection to Amendment 2 on the
+CHAIR KREISS-TOMKINS removed his objection to Amendment 2, as

 REPRESENTATIVE KAUFMAN complimented the committee's work and